ntop/n2n/doc/CRYPTO.md

 ### AES

-AES uses the standard way of an IV, but it does not neccessarily transmits the full IV along with the packets.
+AES uses the standard way of an IV, but it does not neccessarily transmit the full IV along with the packets.
 The size of the transmitted part is adjustable by changing the `TRANSOP_AES_IV_SEED_SIZE` definition found in `src/transform_aes.c`.
 It defaults to 8 meaning that 8 bytes (of max 16) are transmitted.
-The remaining 8 bytes are fixed, key-derived materiel is used to fill up to full block size.
-For vrious reasons, a single AES-ECB encryption step is applied to these 16 bytes before they get used as regular IV for AES-CBCing the payload.
+The remaining 8 bytes are fixed, key-derived material is used to fill up to full block size.
+For various reasons, a single AES-ECB encryption step is applied to these 16 bytes before they get used as regular IV for AES-CBCing the payload.

 The padding scheme is the same as used with Twofish.